 The further a company is placed along either the guns or butter axes, the greater its overall exposure to political risks on that front.
 E-commerce and sharing-economy companies in quadrant IV, for example, are far more likely to clash with governments over bread-and-butter issues like taxation and product regulation than they are over concerns about security.
 Meanwhile, data storage and more diffuse search and media services in quadrant II skew in the opposite position: their commercial activities will probably be restricted more by domestic security and censorship concerns rather than by the taxman.

 Like Apple, the companies in (or close to) quadrant I will clash with governments on both the guns and the butter front—in other words, these companies will be most exposed to overall geopolitical risks.
 Fiscal authorities will try to capture their slice of often intangible and cross-border transactions.
-Tech companies of all types will have to invest more resources in political risk identification, anticipation, and mitigation.
 Meanwhile, regulators will restrict the distribution of goods and services and play fast and loose with intellectual property rights, due to both national security reasons (i.e. surveillance and weapons control) and more economic concerns, like protecting jobs and local competitors from disruptive technologies.
 Security agencies will crack down on information- and technology-sharing to better monitor domestic communication, not to mention foreign firms’ capabilities as potential cyber threats.

 Interestingly, while the booming robotics industry (represented by iRobot) currently draws mostly governmental scrutiny due to security threats from drones and new weapons systems, economic concerns over automation and labor-replacement will probably multiply the industry’s political risks in the future, pushing it squarely into quadrant I.